Innovations Dialogue 2025: Neurotechnologies and their implications for international peace and security

 RSVP

-You are kindly requested to specify if you will be attending in person or connecting remotely.
+You are kindly requested to register for the Innovations Dialogue and specify if you will be attending in person or connecting remotely.
 Registered participants will receive by email the link to join online one day prior to the event.

 Further information